Sample Answer

 - Identify the various stakeholders and their positions.

-- Evaluate an ethical decision-making model, apply it to the chosen issue, and analyze options for resolving this ethical dilemma.
+- Evaluate an ethical decision-making model, apply it to the chosen issue, and analyze options for resolving this moral dilemma.

 - Recommend a corporate policy for resolving the issue and support the recommendation with well-reasoned analysis and specific examples, including the impact on various stakeholders.

-- Analyze and recommend a strategy for communicating the policy to the organization in a manner that meets the needs of the audience.
+- Analyze and recommend a strategy for communicating the policy to the organization that meets the audience’s needs.

 - Specify potential limitations of the policy and strategies for monitoring and compliance.